 Dr Theresa Lamagni, PHE’s head of streptococcal infection surveillance, said:

-As scarlet fever cases continue to increase, PHE are working closely with healthcare professionals to assess the impact on the frequency of complications.
+As scarlet fever cases continue to increase, PHE is working closely with healthcare professionals to assess the impact on the frequency of complications.
 We have a system in place to obtain a sample of strains from across the country to assess whether a new strain may have emerged.

 While we hope that the Easter school break will assist in breaking the chains of transmission in schools, reducing numbers of cases, we cannot assume or rely on this being the case.
 As such, our investigations and assessment of the impact of this extraordinary rise in scarlet fever continue.

 Scarlet fever is mainly a childhood disease and is most common between the ages of 2 and 8 years.
-It was once a very dangerous infection, but has now much less serious although complications can arise, particularly in those who remain untreated.
+It was once a very dangerous infection but has now much less serious although complications can arise, particularly in those who remain untreated.
 There is currently no vaccine for scarlet fever.